 The capital structure features seven classes of notes (class A to G notes) and subordinated loans.
-Proceeds from the class A to G notes were used at closing date to purchase an auto loan receivables pool at par value from Banco Cetelem.
-Proceeds from the start-up loan and from the liquidity reserve loan were used to fund the initial transaction set-up costs and the issuer liquidity reserve initial amount, respectively.
-These subordinated loans were funded by Banco Cetelem in its role as start-up loan lender and as liquidity reserve lender.
+Proceeds from the class A to G notes will be used at closing date to purchase an auto loan receivables pool at par value from Banco Cetelem.
+Proceeds from the start-up loan and from the liquidity reserve loan will be used to fund the initial transaction set-up costs and the issuer liquidity reserve initial amount, respectively.
+These subordinated loans will be funded by Banco Cetelem in its role as start-up loan lender and as liquidity reserve lender.